 The Four Phases of The Negotiation Process

-'Let us never negotiate out of fear.
-But let us never fear to negotiate.'
-John F. Kennedy If you sit down and analyse your negotiation preparation,certain patterns should begin to appear.
+"Let us never negotiate out of fear.
+But let us never fear to negotiate."
+John F. Kennedy If you sit down and analyze your negotiation preparation, specific patterns should begin to appear.
 It's like putting a jigsaw puzzle together.
-Without
+Without consciously being aware, most of us realize that we are approaching negotiations inconsistently.
+Perhaps even haphazardly.
+There are many benefits to following a tried and tested formula for repeated success.
+Negotiation skills without

 The Panama Canal Negotiations